SFTtech/openage/doc/reverse_engineering/networking/chat_protocol.md

 00 00 00
 ```

-Again we have empty bytes that didn't have values other than `00` during my tests.
+Again we have empty bytes that didn't have values other than `00` during the tests.
 Maybe these bytes are an extension to the "Message length"-byte and the network protocol can handle more than 65 characters but they were limited in the final release.

 ### ASCII Message